snyk/snyk-images/README.md

   covering the range of different software versions and operating systems in common usage
 * Minimize the amount of configuration we need to maintain per image
 * Avoid the need to install a Node development environment for non-Node users
+* Enable images to be automatically built (and rebuilt) regularly

 ## Images